LCcodder/fastify-typescript-boilerplate/README.md

 ## **How to launch**
-> To launch application tou need to install `Docker` and `Docker Compose` on your system
+> To launch application you need to install `Docker` and `Docker Compose` on your system

 1. Clone git repository and go to the directory
 ``` Shell